ByteworksHomeLab/smitchell.github.io/_posts/2020-11-22-sidenote-k8s-on-raspbian.md

 {% include tip.html content="Would you like to be able to update all of Raspberry Pis at simultaneously?
 If so, see my side-note <a href='/how-to-multicast-commands'>How to Multicast Commands</a>. " %}

 Whether you update the nodes one at a time or simultaneously, export the server token copied above as a variable, and then run the command shown.
+When I installed Ubuntu, I broadcast the commands to all the worker nodes at the same time and it worked great.

 ```shell
 ssh pi2